teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 ## Sub-step with **Replace Text**

-Also here, we search for the pattern `[[:punct:]]` and omit a replacement, meaning that all punctuation marks will be delet
+Also here, we search for the pattern `[[:punct:]]` and omit a replacement, meaning that all punctuation marks will be deleted.

 > <hands-on-title> Task description </hands-on-title>
 >